mendix/docs/content/en/docs/appstore/app-services/advanced-scheduler.md

   * **Move up** – You can move up the selected view.

   * **Move down** – You can move down the selected view.
 * **Selected View** – This is an attribute of an entity in your Domain Model, which is used to change the view in Mendix.
-You can build logic around this in your application or implement your own switching mechanism in your own custom header.
+You can build logic around this in your app or implement your own switching mechanism in your own custom header.
 * **Fixed Timeline**
   * **Yes** – If selected, you cannot change the timeline in the time window.
   * **No** – If selected, you can scroll along the timeline.